garrido02/CS50_AI/Project 0 - Search/README.md

   We can see that having a winner is not an easy or direct task, mostly because each player is not really trying to win.
 They are, however, trying to decrease the chances of the other player winning.

-  This logic is the fundamental premiss behind minimax: "Which choices do I have that allow me to have a bigger impact on my opponent's chances to win the game".
+  This logic is the fundamental premise behind minimax: "Which choices do I have that allow me to have a bigger impact on my opponent's chances to win the game".

   The beauty is that with a computer we can simulate different scenarios, allowing for a big degree of complexity.

   Back to Tic Tac Toe.
   As we know understand minimax, the analogy to the classic game is very obvious.
 The minimizing player is looking into the future, seeing all possible playable scenarios where he can turn the tide in his favour.
 While the maximizing player is doing the opposite.
-A constant game of tug-o war.
+A constant game of tug-o' war.

   However, on a 3x3 grid such as the one in tic tac toe, on a fresh new game the AI will have to compute 9!
-(9 factorial) possible combinations of plays, ie, 362 880 different possibilities before the first turn if over.
+(9 factorial) possible combinations of plays, ie, 362 880 different possibilities before the first turn is over.

   Here is when efficiency becomes key and for that we will introduce an optimization algorithm named alpha-beta pruning.